front cover of The EartHeaven Calendar White Paper

 Here’s some further background reading surrounding the development of the EartHeaven calendar (EHc):

-A “fixed” calendar is a 12-month, 52-week, 364-day calendar, wherein the days of the week, and their numbered positions within the months, will always remain the same (i.e., 1 March will always fall on a Sunday — every year).
-It maintains its accuracy, via intercalation, with the periodic addition of one or more seven-day weeks (thus continuing that ancient, and most sacred, seven-day cycle).
-Remarkably, over a span of 2,100 years, the EartHeaven calendar’s proposed method of intercalation shows a loss of only 4.62 days
+A true “fixed” calendar is a 364-day, 52 seven-day-week, 12-month, four-quarter/season calendar.
+The days of the week, and their numbered positions within the months, will always remain the same (i.e., 1 March will always fall on a Sunday — every year).
+It maintains its accuracy via intercalation, with the periodic addition of one or more seven-day weeks (thus continuing that ancient, and most sacred, seven-day cycle).
+Remarkably, over a span of 2,100 years, the EartHeaven calendar’s proposed Leap Week method of intercalation shows a loss of only 4.62 days

 The regularity of having 52 seven-day weeks, together with the permanence of the set date/days, ensures a calendar that is easily divisible into equal halves, quarters, and weeks, and is also readily committed to memory.
-The inclusion of “Playing Cards” (Hearts, Clubs, Diamonds, Spades) as an Index serves to function as a visual aid, graphically/symbolically depicting the seasons, weeks, and days of the year.
+The optional inclusion of “Playing Cards” (Hearts, Clubs, Diamonds, Spades) on the EHc, as an Index, serves to function as a visual aid, graphically/symbolically depicting the seasons, weeks, and days of the year.

-The EHc also realigns the March Equinox to its present-day position (in the House of Aquarius), bracketing 1 March; thereby the 12 months will now map the Sun’s contemporary passage through each of the 12 Houses — from Aquarius to Capricorn — on its annual ecliptic path.
+The EHc also realigns New Year’s Day (1 March) to bracket the March Equinox in its present-day position (that is, within the constellation Aquarius).
+In doing so, the 12 months will now map the Sun’s contemporary passage through each of the twelve Constellations — from Aquarius to Capricornus — on its annual ecliptic path.

 It has been said that, “Once a calendar is established and it is used for a long time in recording events, it comes to be cherished by its users and is an integral part of their history.
 It is therefore difficult to revise a calendar system; even the best suggestions meet strong resistance.”
 (The Encyclopedia Americana International Edition; Grolier, CT, 1990.)